HotSpot: Signed Distance Function Optimization with an Asymptotically Sufficient Condition: Experiments

 \subsection{3D Datasets}

-We evaluate our method on a processed subset~\cite{Williams:2021:NSF, mescheder2019occupancy, stutz2020learning} of ShapeNet~\cite{chang2015shapenet}, which provides surface point sampled on preprocessed watertight meshes for 260 shapes across 13 categories.
+We evaluate our method on a processed subset~\cite{Williams:2021:NSF, mescheder2019occupancy, stutz2020learning} of ShapeNet~\cite{chang2015shapenet}, which provides surface points sampled on preprocessed watertight meshes for 260 shapes across 13 categories.
 To ensure a reasonable spatial density for passing the heat, we scale the point cloud so that 70\% of the points lie within a sphere centered at the origin with a radius of 0.45.
 For a fair comparison, we transform our outcomes back into the coordinate system used in StEik~\cite{yang2023steik} and DiGS~\cite{ben2022digs}.
-Additionally, we implemented a scheduler to gradually increase the absorption parameter $\lambda$, which enhances the representation of level set details.
+Additionally, we implement a scheduler to gradually increase the absorption parameter $\lambda$, which enhances the representation of level set details.

-We present the quantitative results in \Cref{tab:shapenet_metrics} and some visual results in \Cref{fig:shapenet_visual}.
-Our \MethodName~model outperforms current state-of-the-art models across all surface reconstruction metrics, demonstrating that heat can effectively connect points, enabling the neural network to interpolate between them and produce high-quality surfaces.
-We also achieve near-top accuracy in distance queries.
-While SAL \cite{Atzmon:2021:SSA} uses the distance to the closest point in their loss function, leading to slightly lower absolute error across the entire space, their performance drops significantly in relative error and near-surface metrics.
-This suggests that the distance to the closest point alone is not a reliable approximation near the surface.
-In contrast, our neural network completes surfaces between nearby points, and our heat loss propagates heat smoothly, preserving high-quality level sets.
+We present the quantitative results in \Cref{tab:shapenet_metrics} and visual results in \Cref{fig:shapenet_visual}.
+More baselines~\cite{ma2020neural,dong2024neurcadrecon} are compared in the supplement.
+Our \MethodName~model outperforms current state-of-the-art models across all surface reconstruction metrics, and achieves near-top accuracy in distance queries.
+While SAL~\cite{atzmon2020sal} uses the closest point distance in their loss function, leading to slightly lower total absolute error, their performance drops significantly in relative error and near-surface metrics.
+This suggests that the closest point distance alone is unreliable near the surface.
+In contrast, as mentioned at the end of \Cref{sec:bg}, after the interpolation driven by spectral bias \cite{Rahaman:2019:SBN}, our loss remains effective in faithfully capturing the distance to the interpolated surface.

-\Cref{fig:teaser} and \Cref{fig:nie} shows the reconstruction of high genus surfaces from Mehta et al.~\cite{Mehta:2022:LST}.
-Existing methods struggle with the complex topology, while our method can accurately reconstruct both the surface and the signed distance function.

-In the supplementary material, we further present evaluations on other high genus shapes from Mehta et al. and the SRB dataset.
+\Cref{fig:teaser} and \Cref{fig:nie} show high-genus surface reconstruction with shapes from Mehta et al.~\cite{Mehta:2022:LST}.
+Existing methods struggle with the complex topology, while our method accurately reconstructs both the surface and the level set.
+In the supplement, we present evaluations on other high-genus shapes from Mehta et al. and the SRB dataset.